XRTK/com.xrtk.core/articles/systems/08-platform-framework.md

 ![](/images/Configuration/Platforms/PlatformConfigurationDefaults.png)

-Once selected, the default configuration will appear in the inspector and a `` button is available to install the configuration in to your current scene.
+Once selected, the default configuration will appear in the inspector and a `Install Platform Service Configuration` button is available to install the configuration in to your current scene.

 ![](/images/Configuration/Platforms/PlatformServiceConfigurationProfile.png)